tenderlove/gem_survey/README.md

 This script gathers some information about the gems that you have installed as well as your Ruby version, RubyGems version and operating system information and uploads them to a Google form anonymously, but with a mostly unique id.
 I've outlined exactly what information is collected and why below.

+I would like to collect system wide information, as well as per-project information.

 ## Running the script

-I would like to collect system wide information, as well as per-project information.
+You can run via curl or wget as below, or just download the file and run it directly.
+It only depends on code in stdlib, so you shouldn't need to install anything.

 ### System wide statistics